azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

 ## 2. Backend Processing

-The Flask backend receives the event at the `/events` REST endpoint.
-It checks whether detection is enabled, decodes the image, and passes the event to the persistence layer.
+The sensor sends the detection event to the Flask `/events` endpoint.
+Flask checks whether detection is enabled and then passes the event to the storage layer.

 ```mermaid
 flowchart LR